OpenNebula/docs/source/administration/users_and_groups/manage_users.rst

 .. warning:: You should better not use ``--password`` parameter in a shared machine.
 Process parameters can be seen by any user with the command ``ps`` so it is highly insecure.

+**ONE\_SUNSTONE**

+URL of the Sunstone portal, used for downloading MarketPlaceApps streamed through Sunstone.
+If this is not specified, it will be inferred from ``ONE\_XMLRPC`` (by changing the port to 9869), and if that env variable is undefined as well, it will default to ``http://localhost:9869``.

 Shell Environment for Self-Contained Installations
 --------------------------------------------------------------------------------